-The study provided an insight into the root cause of falling standard of secondary schools education in district.
-Findings from this study also will help to raise the ability level of secondary schools learners as a way of addressing their poor academic achievement.
-The curriculum planners and all stakeholders in Education will also be sensitized about the indispensable position of academic performance and learning resources in the overall knowledge acquisition process in formal education.
-Generally, the study aims at producing individuals who are independent, competent and confident in using and applying skills.
-The significance of this study is therefore:
+The study provided an insight into the root cause of falling standard of primary schools education in Kampala district.

+Findings from this study also will help to raise the ability level of primary schools learners in English language as a way of addressing their poor academic achievement.
+The curriculum planners and all stakeholders in Education will also be sensitized about the indispensable position of English language and learning resources in the overall knowledge acquisition process in formal education.

+Generally, the study aims at producing individuals who are independent, competent and confident in using and applying English language skills.
+The significance of this study was therefore:

-- To benefit all secondary schools in and provide stimulating environments and ensure that learners have well-structured classrooms, adequate resources and activities for learning so that the pupils can develop their skills to their full potential. - To develop pupils who are confident in using skills and fortify their ability and effective use of skills as they go further with their education. - To improve students' standard of and develop competence in applying skills to solve problems in real life as well as improve their general performance at the national examinations level. - To enable all secondary school teachers of to identify and improvise learning resources for teaching -learning from available local materials and empower them to assess effective learning through workshops and training. - To inform the ministry of education who will ensure that appropriate and sufficient learning resources for learning which are beyond the teachers'
+- To benefit all primary schools in Kawempe division and provide stimulating environments and ensure that English learners have well-structured classrooms, adequate resources and activities for learning English so that the pupils can develop their English skills to their full potential. - To develop pupils who are confident in using English and fortify their ability and effective use of English as a functional language for communication as they go further with their education. - To improve pupils' standard of English and develop competence in applying English language skills to solve problems in real life as well as improve their general performance at the national examinations level. - To enable all primary school teachers of English to identify and improvise learning resources for teaching -learning English as a second language, from available local materials and empower them to assess effective learning through workshops and training. - To inform the ministry of education who will ensure that appropriate and sufficient learning resources for learning English which are beyond the teachers'

-improvisation are provided by the primary schools' authorities of Lwengo District.
-Finally, it will aid educational achievement of learners in rural secondary schools in Lwengo District.
+improvisation are provided by the primary schools' authorities of Kawempe division Kampala district.

+• Finally, it will aid English language ability and educational achievement of learners in rural primary schools in Kawempe division Kampala district.